AlexHiriavenko/AlexHiriavenko/README.md

 <h3> 👨🏻 &nbsp;About Me </h3>

 &nbsp;&nbsp; 💻 &nbsp; Passionate about front-end and programming in general.<br>
-&nbsp;&nbsp; &#9989; I have the necessary technology stack to develop modern applications and user interfaces.<br>
+&nbsp;&nbsp; &#9989; &nbsp; I have the necessary technology stack to develop modern applications and user interfaces.<br>
-&nbsp;&nbsp; 🔎 I am seeking opportunities as a Frontend Developer and I'm excited to explore new offers and connect with like-minded in the field.<br>
+&nbsp;&nbsp; 🔎 &nbsp; I am seeking opportunities as a Frontend Developer and I'm excited to explore new offers and connect with like-minded in the field.<br>
 <br>
 <h3> 📫 &nbsp; Contacts</h3>